javadalmasi/Psiphon/README.md

 - **Country Selection**: Choose from various countries for your connection
 - **Container-Ready**: Designed specifically for containerized deployments
 - **Easy Configuration**: Simple command-line options for configuration
+- **Shuffle Mode**: Run all countries simultaneously with load balancing

 ### Usage